altera-fpga/altera-fpga.github.io/docs/host-attach-util/pac_hssi_config/pac_hssi_config.md

 ## DESCRIPTION ##
-The `pac_hssi_config.py` tool exercises the Ethernet 10 Gbps (10GbE) and 40GbE transceivers for designs using the Intel&reg; Programmable Acceleration Card (PAC) with Intel Arria&reg; 10 GX FPGA.
+The `pac_hssi_config.py` tool exercises the Ethernet 10 Gbps (10GbE) and 40GbE transceivers for designs using the Altera® Programmable Acceleration Card (PAC) with Altera® Arria&reg; 10 GX FPGA.
 This tool does not support the Intel Xeon&reg; Processor with Integrated FPGA.

 ![PAC Ethernet Block Diagram](./dcp_hssi_arch.PNG "PAC Ethernet Block Diagram")